marc-k-etherington/marc-k-etherington.github.io/content/group.md

 <b>Bio:</b>
 <br>
-Will joined the group in Summer 2024 transferring from the group of Dr Giulia Longo.
+Will started his undergraduate in Physics in 2019 at Northumbria University obtaining a first-class BSc in Physics in 2022.
+Will started his PhD in the group of Dr Giulia Longo at Northumbria University in October 2022 on alternative synthetic routes to chalcogenide perovskites.
+Will then transferred to the group in Summer 2024, as Giulia returned to Spain.
+Will likes painting and graphic design in his spare time.
 {{< /collapsible >}}

 ## Past Members